Campus-Wide Faculty Enrichment

 Diversity and Multiculturalism

-The Office of Diversity and Multiculturalism, the Office of Multicultural Student Support, the Title IX Office, and the Campus Commission for Diversity, Equity, and Inclusiveness in Hale building, the Student Center, and the Elliott Center work to support underrepresented students, faculty, and staff.
-They respond to bias related incidents, offer educational programming (e.g. Title IX workshop for faculty) and funding, and develop policies and procedures.
-Check out the "Don’t Cancel That Class!" presentation series that faculty can incorporate into their classes even when the instructor is absent.
-Many faculty are also members of the diversity commission.
-For example, they facilitate Safe Space Trainings to advocate for the LGBTQ community and receive grants to run campus-wide events related to diversity and multiculturalism.
+The Office of Diversity and Multiculturalism, the Office of Multicultural Student Support, and the Title IX Office located respectively in Hale building, the Student Center, and the Elliott Center work to support underrepresented students, faculty, and staff.
+They respond to bias related incidents, offer educational programming (e.g. Title IX workshop for faculty), and develop policies and procedures.
+Check out the "Don’t Cancel That Class!" presentation series that faculty can incorporate into classes even when the instructor is absent.
+Many faculty also facilitate Safe Space Trainings to advocate for the LGBTQ community and receive grants to run campus-wide events related to diversity and multiculturalism.

 Global Education (GEO)